Brought to you by The Allstate Foundation and WE

 A tree planting and park cleanup committee is the perfect way to give students a green thumbs-up for the Earth.
 Organize a tree planting project with the Arbor Day Foundation.
 You can plan ahead for your own project (if it’s not quite planting season) or join forces with a community project already underway.
 Happy planting!

-What your students will learn: A simple act like planting trees can change our world’s health and prosperity.
+What your students will learn: environmental action.
+A simple act like planting trees can change our world’s health and prosperity.

 Did one of these ideas spark your interest?
 Kudos!
 We have even more good news: You can earn a $250 grant to help you plan and execute your volunteer idea of choice – made possible by The Allstate Foundation.
-Five hundred volunteer projects will be selected on a first-come, first-served basis.
+600 volunteer projects will be selected on a first-come, first-served basis.
 Simply sign up for WE Volunteer Now.
-It’s a free school campaign that will give you tons of worksheets, planning materials, and ideas to get a volunteer project started with your class.
+It’s a free school campaign that will give you tons of resources to get a volunteer project started with your class.

 What are your favorite volunteer opportunities for kids?
 Please share in the comments and we’ll add to this list!